smccarthy/bearded-dragon-run/PROJECT-SUMMARY.md

 7. Avoid colliding with yourself or other players
 8. Watch the level progress bar to see how close you are to the next level
 9. Check the speed indicator to see how fast your dragon is moving
+10. Try to get on the top ten high score leaderboard
-10. Compete for the highest score and level!
+11. Compete for the highest score and level!